telefonicaid/iotagent-json/docs/usermanual.md

 -   **k (API Key)**: API Key for the service the device is registered on.
 -   **t (timestamp)**: Timestamp of the measure.
 Will override the automatic IoTAgent timestamp (optional)

-##### Single Measure reporting
+##### Single Attribute Measure reporting

-It is possible to send a single measure to IoT Platform using an HTTP POST request to the `/iot/json/attrs/:attValue` and the previously explained query parameters.
+It is possible to send a single measure to IoT Platform using an HTTP POST request to the `/iot/json/attrs/<attributeName>` and the previously explained query parameters.

 In this case, sending a single measure, there is possible to send other kinds of payloads like `plain/text` and `application/octet-stream`, not just `application/json`